Escaped Pennsylvania inmate is now armed with a rifle, police say

 State police say that Danelo Cavalcante, who escaped the Chester County jail on August 31, entered a garage northwest of Philadelphia and stole a rifle.

 At approximately 8 p.m.
-ET on Monday, a motorist saw Cavalcante crouching by the woods along side of the road, said Pennsylvania State Police Lt.
+ET on Monday, a motorist saw Cavalcante crouching by the woods alongside the road, said Pennsylvania State Police Lt.
 Col. George Bivens in a press conference on Tuesday.
 The motorist drove back to confirm what she had seen, but by that time he was gone.

-Troopers in the area formed a perimeter around the area.
+Troopers in the area formed a perimeter.
 A Border Patrol tactical team that has been assisting the manhunt also went to the area and found footprints in the mud, identical to the prison shoes worn by Cavalcante, said Bivens.
 Trackers then found both of his prison shoes.
 A resident reported that a pair of work boots had been stolen from her porch.

 PSP is pursuing Danelo Cavalcante in the area of Ridge Rd/Coventryville Rd/Daisy Point Rd in South Coventry Twp., Chester Co.
 He is armed.
 Residents in the area are asked to lock all doors and windows, secure vehicles, and remain indoors.
 Do not approach.
 Call 911 if seen.— PA State Police (@PAStatePolice) September 12, 2023